-For those who want to implement my Wealth and Liberty Strategy, understanding the index universal life insurance pros and cons is very important..
+For those who want to implement our private pension account approach, understanding the index universal life insurance pros and cons is very important..
 Indexed Universal Life (IUL) is an advanced equity life insurance strategy.
 Before reading the rest of this article, I recommend that you go ahead and Google IUL, so we can get that nonsense out of the way.

 I want you to understand the IUL, so I have written a few articles to explain how it works.
 This is one of two articles that focuses on the costs of an IUL.
 Cost is an important issue with all financial vehicles, but it’s particularly important for you to understand how the costs work in an IUL, because if it is set up and used properly, the costs not only diminish over time, they actually cease to be costs at all, and turn into income.
 Sound too good to be true?
 Here’s how it works.